label Trail Guides

 Essential Gear for the Tour du Mont Blanc

-The TMB crosses five passes above 2,400 m.
+The Tour du Mont Blanc crosses five passes above 2,400 m.
 Every hiker must carry full waterproof shell capability regardless of the forecast, as Chamonix weather can shift from sun to rain in under 20 minutes.
 The TMB essential gear list: waterproof jacket and trousers, a down or synthetic insulation layer for evening refuge use, trekking poles (10,000 m of descent will punish unprepared knees), trail runners or boots with ankle support, and a 35–45 L pack.
+Hut-to-hut hiking keeps loads light: aim for a base weight of 6–9 kg, and total your kit with our backpacking base weight calculator before you commit to a pack size.

 For footwear, the decision between trail runners and hiking boots is the most debated for the TMB.
 Our best hiking boots of 2026 review covers HOKA, La Sportiva and Salomon options recommended for the TMB's mix of technical moraine, forest track and waymarked alpine path.
 For poles — one of the biggest comfort differences across 170 km — see our best trekking poles of 2026 comparison covering carbon versus aluminium options for the descent-heavy TMB elevation profile.